 In 2019, the three year Re-energising Wales project, supported by the Hodge Foundation, the Friends Provident Charitable Foundation and the Polden-Puckham Charitable Foundation, set out a practical plan for Wales to move to 100% renewable energy by 2035.
-At the time this was felt to be an overly ambitious goal, but this target has since been adopted by both Welsh and UK Governments.

 Our new report, Renewing the Focus: Re-energising Wales Two Years On, assesses progress against our 2019 recommendations.
 Co-authored by Hywel Lloyd and Andy Regan, it argues that the Welsh Government should focus its energy policy on driving economic success for Wales’ key renewable sectors: marine, bioenergy and housing.

 While Covid-19 has proven a considerable roadblock on the way to decarbonising, it is now time to move forward with a delivery plan that will simultaneously decarbonise and develop Wales’ economy.
 Only in this way will we achieve a transition to a future we want to live in.

 The IWA argues that Wales should set a new renewable energy mission, and explore the option of channelling its natural resource wealth into a long term strategic wealth fund, along the model of Norway’s sovereign wealth fund.

 - Identifying Wales’ unique selling points: the Welsh Government should identify and invest in areas likely to attract economic benefits for Wales.

 - Investing in the infrastructure, capacity, and capability to deliver: future-proof our grid and decarbonising transport are some of the key points that will enable Wales to move towards 100% renewable.